Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 - passive observation
 - attraction without progression

-The opening should support the intended portrayal.
+The opening should support the intended interpretation.

 Not the most common stereotype.

 ---

-# 5. Use Observable Behavior Instead Of Interpretation
+# 7. Use Observable Behavior Instead of Interpretation

 I prefer visible behavior.

-Not emotional explanations.
+Not emotional explanation.

 Instead of:

-"He feels attached."
+“He feels attached.”

 I prefer: